Hurricane Melissa: WFP at hand as Jamaica responds to its ‘worst storm ever’

 The capital Port-au-Prince is increasingly isolated and families are being pushed down a pathway to famine, as violence related to armed groups escalates and limits humanitarian access.
 Reports indicate that armed groups now control nearly 90 percent of the capital.

-A total of 5.7 million people – over half the population – are food insecure, with 2.1 million of these at Emergency levels of hunger.
+A total of 5.7 million people – over half the population – are food insecure, with 1.9 million at emergency levels of hunger.

 Economic collapse and disrupted food production are compounding the crisis.